truenas/middleware/docs/userguide/index.rst

 +----------------------------+---------------+--------------------------------------------------------------------------+

-When selecting the “Jail Root”, ensure that the size of the selected volume or dataset is sufficient to hold the number of jails to be installed as well as any software, log files, and data to be stored within each jail.
+When selecting the "Jail Root", ensure that the size of the selected volume or dataset is sufficient to hold the number of jails to be installed as well as any software, log files, and data to be stored within each jail.
 At a bare minimum, budget at least 2GB per jail and do not select a dataset that is less than 2GB in size.

 .. note:: if you plan to add storage to a jail, be aware that path size is limited to 88 characters.
 Make sure that the length of your volume name plus the dataset name plus the jail name does not exceed this limit.

-FreeNAS® will automatically detect and display the “IPv4 Network” that the administrative interface is connected to.
+FreeNAS® will automatically detect and display the "IPv4 Network" that the administrative interface is connected to.
 This setting is important as the
-IPv4 network must be **ping** able from the FreeNAS® system in order for your jails and any installed software to be accessible .
+IPv4 network must be **ping** able from the FreeNAS® system in order for your jails and any installed software to be accessible.
 If your network topology requires you to change the default value, you will also need to configure a default gateway, and possibly a static route, to the specified network.
 If you change this value, ensure that the subnet mask value is correct as an incorrect mask can make the IP network unreachable.
-When in doubt, keep the default setting for “IPv4 Network”.
+When in doubt, keep the default setting for "IPv4 Network".
 If you are using VMware, make sure that the vswitch is set to promiscuous mode.

-Review the default values of the “IPv4 Network Start Address” and “IPv4 Network End Address” to determine if that range is appropriate for the number of jails that you will create.
+Review the default values of the "IPv4 Network Start Address" and "IPv4 Network End Address" to determine if that range is appropriate for the number of jails that you will create.
 If there is a DHCP server on the network, make sure that this range of addresses is excluded from the scope of the DHCP server.
 As jails are created, they will automatically be assigned the next free IP address within the range specified by these two values.

 .. note:: these 4 fields are necessary for the proper operation of Jails.
 If you are unable to add, start, or access the software installed into jails, double-check the values in these fields.
 In particular, make sure that the specified IPv4 settings are reachable by clients and that the specified